With over 20 years of experience in the data and data operations arena, I’ve seen, created, and decommissioned my fair share of dashboards.

 More reading: Here are the top 3 data visualizations for finance professionals

 Similarly, your interactions with customers can have a direct impact on your bottom line.
-It’s important to understand your rep availability, customer satisfaction, and handle time.
+It’s important to monitor rep availability and handle time with a customer service dashboard.
+Additionally, use a customer experience dashboard to track overall customer satisfaction and experience metrics.

 More reading: See how managers at Wellthy use Liveboards to support their 200+ member care team